-Given this list of common stimulii for considering a sale, what are the RIGHT and WRONG reasons to consider a sale–if you want to maximize your return within your particular circumstances?
+Given this list of common stimuli for considering a sale, what are the RIGHT and WRONG reasons to consider a sale–if you want to maximize your return within your particular circumstances?

 WRONG REASONS TO SELL

 On an impulse–you’ve been running your business, not even think about selling your company.
 An offer comes along and you get caught up in it–without having planned for it.
 Or things have been going poorly and you are at an emotional low.
+This is the opposite of having an exit strategy.
 Acting in these circumstances is similar to getting married, divorced or starting a new business–don’t do it without thinking it through or planning it properly.